 More about SENs

-You might suspect your child has a Special Education Need or they might already have been diagnosed.
+You might suspect your child has a learning difference or it might already have been confirmed.
 Find more information here:

 For many parents, a comment from a teacher that your child lacks focus is the first indication that ADHD (Attention Deficit Hyperactivity Disorder) might be an issue.
 It can be hard to know what to do next...